sapegin/washingcode-book/manuscript/160_Footer.md

 ## Got feedback?

-This book is full of opinions, and I don’t expect you’ll agree with all of them.
+This book is full of opinions, and I don’t expect you’ll agree with them all.
 That’s expected and it was never my goal to convince my readers that my opinions are the only right ones.
 I wanted to make my readers think of certain things and start a dialogue.

 Let me know what you think at [mailto:artem@sapegin.ru](artem@sapegin.ru).